awsdocs/amazon-chime-sdk-developer-guide/doc_source/speak.md

 *Default value* – None

 **TextType**
 *Description* – Specifies the type of input text, plain text or SSML\.
-If a input type is not specified, plain text is used as the default\.
+If an input type is not specified, plain text is used as the default\.
 For more information about SSML, see [Generating Speech from SSML Documents](https://docs.aws.amazon.com/polly/latest/dg/ssml.html) in the *Amazon Polly Developer Guide*\.
 *Allowed values* – ssml \| text
 *Required* – No
 *Default value* – None